DECODEproject/decode-os/doc/tordam-01-overview.md

   * Once the POST request is received, the node will validate the request and return a secret encrypted with the requester's public key.
-  * The requester will try to decrypt this secret, and return it plain back to the node it's announcing to, along with a cryptographic signature, so the node can confirm the requester is in actual possession of the private key.
+  * The requester will try to decrypt this secret, and return the secret in plain text back to the node it's announcing to, along with a cryptographic signature, so the node can confirm the requester is in actual possession of the private key.
 * Tor DAM **does not validate** if a node is malicious or not.
 This is a layer that has to be established on top.
 Tor DAM is just the entry point into the network.